EU MDR Rules Could Impact Medical Device Business Strategies

 Consequences for Device Manufacturers who are Lagging

-Regulations may also require some manufacturers to completely rethink their product rollout strategies.
+Regulations may also require some manufacturers to rethink their product rollout strategies completely.
 The new system is highly fragmented, relying on notified bodies (NBs)to verify clinical investigations.
 There is a growing concern that it may not be possible to get all products recertified before deadlines due to a shortage of notified bodies.
 However, EU regulatory bodies have not indicated willingness to postpone despite requests from the industry.

 Opportunities for Forward-Thinking Manufacturers